baudisgroup/CNAdjust/README.md

     Segment Data: Final segment data files with adjusted callings.
 The default filename for this file is "result.seg.txt" and can be changed by the parameter `output_seg`.

     Segment Plots: Visual representations of segments colored by CNA states.
 The default filename for this file is "segments.pdf" and can be changed by the parameter `output_plot`.
 If baseline shifting was performed for the sample, an additional plot named "\<plotfileBasename\>\_before_shift.pdf" is included to show the original callings before shifting.

+## Profile

+By default, the pipeline is locally executed, but it can be run using docker engine by setting `-profile docker`.

 ## Parameters

 Mandatory parameters